What is SR22 insurance in Missouri for?

-So, what is SR22 insurance in MO?
-When you’ve been a part of a serious traffic violation, you have to meet an additional Missouri SR22 requirements for your SR22 auto insurance MO.
-It’s called the SR22 form, and you can get it from your insurer.
+When you’ve been a part of a serious traffic violation, you have to meet an additional requirement for your auto insurance.
+It’s called the Missouri SR22 form, and you can get it from your insurer.

 You can also consider the form to be a certification of your financial responsibility.